-Notable outcomes since the 2012 CIP include:
+Appendix 3 presents details on outcomes and initiatives since the 2012 CIP.
+Notable outcomes include:

 - To build enrolment, Augustana Campus is developing and expanding transfer agreements with Campus Alberta institutions in Red Deer, Medicine Hat, and Grande Prairie. - In Fall 2012, ground was broken to begin construction of the new Camrose Performing Arts Centre, a community-university partnership that will enrich the intellectual and cultural lives of students and Camrose residents.